 RESPONDING TO A GROWING NEED

 To meet growing demand, private developers created and maintained small water distribution companies, and in 1938 the first public water system was created.
-More public water agencies formed over the years, and finally in 1954, Twentynine Palms residents voted to combine the existing public utility agencies to form the Twentynine Palms County Water District.
+More public water agencies formed over the years, and finally in 1954, Twentynine Palms residents voted to combine the existing public utility agencies to form the Twentynine Palms County Water District (Charter).
 Members of the Chamber of Commerce known as the “water committee” spearheaded this community effort, electing the district’s first governing Board of Directors: John Wuerth, John Bagley, William Hatch Jr., John Lyon and Joseph Wasserburger.

 In 1955, the District adopted 3 more private water companies, acquiring over 200,000 gallons of water.
 Prior to this, the community had virtually no storage system, putting the water supply at the risk in the case of emergencies.
 From 1957 to 1969, the District focused its attention on water storage reservoirs.

 A ground water study conducted by the Department of Water Resources in 1983 yielded harrowing results, resulting in the development of the District Master Plan, which addressed key issues and highlighted the need for major infrastructure improvements.
 The District was facing major problems: a badly deteriorating water pipeline system and unacceptably high fluoride levels.
 By 1984, The California State Health Department demanded the District submit a timeline for implementations of the improvements listed in the master plan.